jimhuaang/qsfs-boost/README.md

 ## Features

-- Large subset of POSIX including reading/writing files, directories, symlinks (mode, uid/gid is coming later).
+- Large subset of POSIX including reading/writing files, directories, symlinks, .etc, (chmod/chown/utimens will be supported later).
 - File Permissions:
   - Default permission for a file is 0644 and for a directory is 0755.
   - Default uid/gid of a file is the uid/gid of the user.